DavixDevelop/TerraLidar/README.md

 - Download and place your lidar/source files into a folder (ex.
 Documents\Minecraft\Source)
 - Open QGIS and navigate to Plugins/Python Console in the toolbar
 - In the opened bottom panel click on the "Show Editor" button (Script icon)
-- Open the export_dem.py (if your lidar data doesn't contain only ground points), ground_only_export_dem.py (if your lidar data only contains ground points) or convert_dem.py (if your source data is raster data) file using the "Open Script..." button (Folder icon)
+- Open the export_dem.py (if your lidar data doesn't contain only ground points), ground_only_export_dem.py (if your lidar data only contains ground points) or convert_dem.py (if your source data is raster data, that is in any other format than GeoTIFF.
+More about this is commented in the script itself) file using the "Open Script..." button (Folder icon)
 - Once open navigate to the source_directory line (line: 14)
 - Here replace the path with your path to the folder where you lidar/source data is saved and make sure to use double backslash
 - Then navigate to the dem_directory line (line: 15) and replace the path where you wish to save the dem files, making sure to use double backslash